 The 120+ year old Caetani Cultural Centre is a 6,000 sq. ft. designated heritage house, situated on 1.5 acres of land on lower East Hill.
-The facility is operated by The Caetani Cultural Centre Society as a registered not for profit charitable organization.
+The facility is operated by The Caetani Cultural Centre Society as a registered not for profit organization and registered charity.
 The house and grounds are owned by the City of Vernon, and operated by the Caetani Cultural Centre Society.

 The society hosts special events such as the lively Summer Music Series, Summer Arts Festival & Art Trail, heritage tours, and the not-to-be-missed “fun”raiser A Splash of Red, usually held the third Thursday in August.